Download This Bill in Microsoft Word format

 Section 38-43-725.
-(A) Notwithstanding any other provision of this title, travel insurance must be classified and filed for purposes of rates and forms as marine insurance, provided, however, that travel insurance that provides coverage for sickness, accident, disability, or death occurring during travel, either exclusively or in conjunction with related coverages of emergency evacuation or repatriation of remains, or incidental limited property and casualty benefits such as baggage or trip cancellation, may be filed by an authorized insurer under either an accident and health line of insurance or a marine line of insurance.
+(A) Notwithstanding any other provision of this title, travel insurance must be classified and filed for purposes of rates and forms as inland marine insurance; provided, however, that travel insurance that provides coverage for sickness, accident, disability, or death occurring during travel, either exclusively or in conjunction with related coverages of emergency evacuation or repatriation of remains, or incidental limited property and casualty benefits such as baggage or trip cancellation, may be filed by an authorized insurer under either an accident and health line of insurance or an inland marine line of insurance.

 (B) Travel insurance may be in the form of an individual, group, or blanket policy.

 Section 38-43-730.
-(A) A travel retailer only may offer and disseminate travel insurance under a limited lines travel insurance producer business entity license if:
+(A) A travel retailer only may offer and disseminate travel insurance under a limited lines travel insurance producer license if:

 (1) the limited lines travel insurance producer or travel retailer provides purchasers of travel insurance the following information on a form prescribed by the director: